Enhancing Vision-Language Model Reliability with Uncertainty-Guided Dropout Decoding: Preliminaries

 \subsection{Vision-Language Model Decoding}

 Widely adopted LVLM architectures~\cite{li2022blip,liu2023llava,liu2024llava1_5} typically include a vision encoder, a vision-text interface module, and a Transformer-based LLM decoder.
-As we mostly focus on the decoder side inference optimization, we assume the LLM decoder is with parameter $\theta$.
+As we mostly focus on the decoder side inference, we assume the LLM decoder parameterized by $\theta$.

 The visual input, such as an image, is segmented into patches and processed by the vision encoder,\footnote{We assume a general Transformer architecture for the vision encoder as well.
 Our approach could also apply to other types of vision encoders.} followed by the vision-text interface module, to produce a sequence of \textit{visual tokens} $x^v = (x^v_1, x^v_2, \dots, x^v_N)$.
 Each token $x^v_i$ is a contextualized embedding of an image patch, serving as the direct input to the text decoder.
 The text input such as a query or instruction is $x^t = (x^t_1, x^t_2, \dots, x^t_M)$.
 The input to the text decoder is denoted as $x = [x^v, x^t]$, which is the concatenation of visual and text tokens.
 At this point, the visual and text tokens are aligned and serve as a sequential input to the LLM decoder.
+During autoregressive decoding, the decoder generates output text tokens $y = (y_1, y_2, \ldots)$ as continuation from prompt $x$, following the conditional probability distribution